 To make your pizza dough rise more slowly, use less yeast.
 The more yeast you add, the faster it’ll rise.

-Using less yeast ensures that your dough will rise at a slower rate and won’t overpower the other flavors in your pizza.
+Using less yeast ensures that your dough will rise slower and won’t overpower the other flavors in your pizza.

-The general rule for how much yeast to add to your pizza dough is 1 teaspoon of yeast for every cup of flour in the recipe.
-If you’re using active dry yeast, never exceed 2 teaspoons per cup of flour.
+As a general rule, add 1 teaspoon of yeast for every cup of flour in the recipe.
+And, if you’re using active dry yeast, never exceed 2 teaspoons per cup of flour.
 If you’re using instant or rapid-rise yeast, don’t exceed 1 1/2 teaspoons per cup of flour.
-Using less yeast is especially helpful when working with store-bought pizza doughs.
+Using less yeast is especially helpful when working with store-bought pizza dough.

-These often contain a higher amount of yeast than homemade dough, so you’ll want to adjust the amount of liquid in your dough recipe to compensate.
+These often contain more yeast than homemade dough, so you’ll want to adjust the amount of liquid in your dough recipe to compensate.